Intraocular Lens Implants

 Several different types of intraocular lenses may be used to replace the eye’s natural lens.
-This acrylic intraocular lens is very small and attaches directly to the eye during surgery.
-A single-focus lens can be implanted within the eye, providing clear distance vision, but will require eyeglasses for for near and intermediate tasks, such as looking at a cell phone, wrist watch or dashboard, and for astigmatism correction.
+This acrylic intraocular lens is very small and sits inside the eye after surgery.
+A single-focus (or monofocal) lens can be implanted, providing clear distance vision, but will require eyeglasses for near and intermediate tasks, such as looking at a cell phone, wrist watch or dashboard, and for astigmatism correction.

 To reduce dependency on glasses after cataract surgery, a multifocal intraocular lens can be implanted into the eye.
-Over 70% of people with this type of lens in each eye do not need to wear glasses after surgery.
+Patients who choose this lens implant use glasses 1/2 as often as those who chose a monofocal IOL, based on our actual patient outcomes.

 Choosing the Vision You Want for the Rest of Your Life